StarRocks/starrocks/docs/reference/System_variable.md

 ## Descriptions of variables

+The variables are described in alphabetical order.
+Variables with the `global` label can only take effect globally.
+Other variables can take effect either globally or for a single session.

 * activate_all_roles_on_login (global）

-  Whether to enable all roles (including default and granted roles) for all StarRocks users when they connect to the StarRocks cluster.
+  Whether to enable all roles (including default roles and granted roles) for a StarRocks user when the user connects to the StarRocks cluster.
+This variable is supported since v3.0.

+  * If enabled (true), all roles of the user are activated at user login.
+This takes precedence over the roles set by [SET DEFAULT ROLE](../sql-reference/sql-statements/account-management/SET_DEFAULT_ROLE.md).
+  * If disabled (false), the roles set by SET DEFAULT ROLE are activated.

   Default value: false.

-  You can also use the SET ROLE command to activate the roles assigned to you.
-This variable is supported since v3.0.
+  If you want to activate the roles assigned to you in a session, use the [SET ROLE](../sql-reference/sql-statements/account-management/SET_DEFAULT_ROLE.md) command.

 * auto_increment_increment